Amishmaqbool/nexlayerloveabledeployment/README.md

 2. ✅ Sets up Node.js
 3. ✅ Installs dependencies
 4. ✅ Builds your project
-5. ✅ Deploys to NextLayer
+5. ✅ Deploys to Nexlayer
 6. ✅ Stores and displays the deployment URL

 ### Next Steps

 Once set up, you can:
 - Continue coding in Lovable/Replit as usual
-- Every push to `main` automatically deploys to NextLayer
+- Every push to `main` automatically deploys to Nexlayer
 - View your production URL directly in Lovable/Replit using the `DeploymentStatus` component